fantomsol/codetroopers/README.md

 As of the date of this file, Android Studio's Emulator uses the address ```10.0.2.2``` to access the host's localhost address.

 ##
+If you want to login, use the the existing id "Pixel", or just create your own.

+**Note** that you'll first be spawned on coordinates  (0,0), since the emulator has no predefined coordinates.

 To simulate the movement in the eumlator we use the built in controller for the emulator:
 ![Extended controls for Android Emulator](http://i.imgur.com/MZW7jpY.png)

-One can simulate moving to a specific coordinate and then clicking on send to simulate the location change for the emulator.
+One can simulate moving to a specific coordinate to simulate the location change for the emulator.

 Other option is loading a GPX file with predefined coordinates to simulate walking on a path.

+A precompiled list of GPX files with coordinates around Johannaberg campus is available in the folder GPX-files
+##